 The health and development of beef cattle can’t be determined by grass and grains .
 The system of cattle farming today is quite competitive.
 To make certain that cows produce premium quality beef, alternative food sources are provided in the kind of processed by-product plants – derived from plants and other agricultural products and are supplement with added nourishment.
 These processed foods include fibres, and high quality protein.
 Additionally, it has carbohydrates, which may provide for the daily energy demands of the animals.

 Minerals are vital for the development of the creature’s body, bone growth, reproduction and other body functions.
-Basically, there are two kinds of minerals required by the body, the macro-minerals and micro-minerals.
+Basically, there are two kinds of minerals required by the state, the macro-minerals and micro-minerals.
 Macro-minerals are the ones which are needed in substantial amount like magnesium, sodium, calcium, phosphorus, and potassium.
 Farmers usually give minerals in the kind of supplements added to water and feeds.
 This is to make certain that the animals take the number of minerals that is necessary.

 Producing high-quality meat is in addition to the listing of every beef cattle farmer.
 To do this, proper nutrient balance has to be given the animals.
 But these two alone won’t provide the nutritional requirements of a developing cow.
 By-product plants and minerals are often added to guarantee a cow’s great growth and healthier body.